Thank you to Walmart for sponsoring this post.

 Water Bottle & Travel Mug

 If you’re like me and need coffee first thing in the morning, I love bringing some instant coffee with me.
-And thankfully, there are lots of brands that now make cold brew pods, that you can take on the go!
+And thankfully, there are lots of brands that now make cold brew packs, that you can take on the go!

 You can either use cold water to seep the pods in a hotel cup (the night before) or rip open the pods the morning off, and drop them into your travel french press for fresh, hot coffee.